christian-schlichtherle/guicer/README.md

 ## Documentation

 An introduction to the Guicer DSL is available at <https://guicer.java.net>.
-This page also contains information about how to communicate with the project author / team via email or an issue tracker.
+This page also contains information about how to contact the project author / team.

 ## Building